Code of Conduct

 Enforcement

 If a participant engages in harassing behaviour, Rabble Studio retains the right to take action in order to maintain a welcoming environment for other members.
 This includes warnings, expulsion from the building/event/membership without a refund, or other measures deemed appropriate.
 Our team is authorised to address anything designed to, or with the clear impact of, making the environment hostile for any members or other visitors and individuals.
-We expect members to follow these rules in all spaces (physical and virtual) including social activities, and we encourage all members and individuals to follow these guidelines outside of these spaces as well.
-We always welcome any new ideas and good practices to help our community continue to be a safe and pleasant space for all!

 With that said, it is important to remember that, as a studio, we are not responsible for any individual’s actions or opinions.
 We are also not responsible for any incidents, behaviour, or disputes outside of the studio, for example, within personal friendships or relationships.